All Episodes

 All across the country, there are people who are working hard and meeting their responsibilities every single day.

-And we're paying for government bailouts or multimillion dollar bonuses.
+Government bailouts or multi-million dollar bonuses.

-You got a bunch of small business people here who are struggling just to keep their credit line open.
+You've got a bunch of small business people here who are struggling just to keep their credit line open.

-In some cases mortgaging their homes and doing a whole host of things.
+They are in some cases mortgaging their homes and doing a whole host of things.

-Why are you letting them suffer bail them out?
+Why are you letting them suffer?

 Bail out AIG.